-The membership number issued by Dogs SA is also used as the Government dog breeder registration number.

-- 42. Should recognised dog breeder associations in WA be responsible for inputting the details of their members into the Government's dog breeder register on the centralised registration system?

-- ⊠ Yes

-- □ No

-- □ Unsure

-I agree with this proposal provided that Dogs West Breeders are recognised and approved on the Breeder Register.

-- 43. What do you perceive to be the benefits of recognised dog breeder associations inputting their members details into the Government's dog breeder register?
-(You may select more than one option) - \boxtimes Creates consistency between registers - Avoids duplication for dog breeders who would otherwise need to register with both associations - Detentially lessens the administrative burden on local governments

-Ensures that dog breeders registered with dog breeder associations are also registered with the Government and can be traced on the Government system

-44. What obligations should there be on recognised dog breeder associations that input their members details into the Government's dog breeder register? (you may select more than one option)

-Recognised dog breeder associations must update any change of their member's details within seven days of being notified of the change

-Recognised dog breeder associations must notify the relevant local government when a dog breeder is no longer a member of their association
+The membership number issued by Dogs SA is also used as the Government dog bre er registration number.
+42. Should recognised dog breeder associations in WA be responsible for inputting the details of their members into the Government's dog breeder register on the centralised registration system? ✓ Yes☐ No☐ Unsure Please provide reasons for your response: I agree with this proposal provided that Dogs West Breeders are recognised and approved on the Breeder Register.
+43. What do you perceive to be the benefits of recognised dog breeder associations inputting their members details into the Government's dog breeder register?
+(You may select more than one option) ☑ Creates consistency between registers Avoids duplication for dog breeders who would otherwise need to register with both associations ☑ Potentially lessens the administrative burden on local governments ☑ Ensures that dog breeders registered with dog breeder associations are also registered with the Government and can be traced on the Government system ☐ Other - please specify: Would see Breeder information being up to date with new/amended/cancelled/retired information being updated in a timely manner.
+44. What obligations should there be on recognised dog breeder associations that input their members details into the Government's dog breeder register? (you may select more than one option) Recognised dog breeder associations must update any change of their member's details within seven days of being notified of the change Recognised dog breeder associations must notify the relevant local government when a dog breeder is no longer a member of their association grant man and and an area and an arranger a morninger or morn adoptional

-Recognised dog breeder associations must notify the relevant local government if a member's membership of their association is cancelled by the association

-□ Recognised dog breeder associations must notify relevant enforcement agencies where they find evidence that one of their members is not complying with the requirements under the Dog Act, Animal Welfare Act or a relevant dog local law

-- 45. What criteria should be considered when approving a dog breeder association to be a 'recognised' dog breeder association that can input their member's details into the Government's dog breeder register? - Privacy and confidentiality policies of the association

-⊠ Compliance with minimum standards for dog breeding, housing, husbandry, transport or sale.

-There are no Government standards at this point in time, so it is impossible to comment on them.
-Dogs West Members must adhere to and abide by the Dogs West Code of Ethics and Regulations and there is a compliance framework in place to sanction Members who do not adhere to these.

-- 46. If you are a member of a dog breeder association, would you like your association to be responsible for completing your Government dog breeder registration?
+\boxtimes Recognised dog breeder associations must notify the relevant local • rnment if a member's membership of their association is cancelled by ssociation ecognised dog breeder associations must notify relevant enforcement cies where they find evidence that one of their members is not complying with t the requirements under the Dog Act, Animal Welfare Act or a relevant Ŭ ocal law Other - please specify: 45.
+What criteria should be considered when approving a dog breeder ciation to be a 'recognised' dog breeder association that can input their ber's details into the Government's dog breeder register?
+Privacy and confidentiality policies of the association Compliance with minimum standards for dog breeding, housing, andry, transport or sale. e are no Government standards at this point in time, so it is impossible mment on them.
+Dogs West Members must adhere to and abide by the West Code of Ethics and Regulations and there is a compliance ework in place to sanction Members who do not adhere to these.
+Other - please specify: 46.
+If you are a member of a dog breeder association, would you like your - ciation to be responsible for completing your Government dog breeder regist tration? ⊠ Y ⁄es No Jnsure Pleas se provide reasons for your response: Efficiency and consistency.
+47 Cha ald the membership number of a member of a recognised dog breeding ciation be used as their Government dog owner number? ⊠ Y 'es No Jnsure se provide reasons for your response: Transparency, efficiency and istency.

-- ⊠ Yes

-- □ No

-- □ Unsure

-- 47. Should the membership number of a member of a recognised dog breeding association be used as their Government dog owner number?

-- ⊠ Yes

-- □ No

-- □ Unsure

-Please provide reasons for your response: Transparency, efficiency and consistency - we already have a system that works well - why change it?

-48. What do you perceive to be the benefits of members of breeding associations using their membership number as their dog owner number?
+48. What do you perceive to be the benefits of members of breeding associations using their membership number as their dog owner number? ⊠ Ensures a dog breeder is easily identifiable in both the association's register and the Government's register Avoids confusion on what number members should quote in advertisements for the sale of dogs ☐ Other - please specify: